Sunset Thomas: Writing

+In April 2009, Thomas released her erotic fiction novel, Anatomy of an Adult Film, which was largely a fictionalized account of her adult film career.

+She has also written a boxing column for Doghouseboxing.com.

 Personal life

-Thomas worked as a prostitute at the Moonlite BunnyRanch, and according to Dennis Hof made $2000 a night.
-She later told interviewer Andrew Anthony that there is no real difference between pornography and prostitution.

 Thomas is the aunt of porn star Sunrise Adams.
-Thomas dated Dennis Hof, the owner of Moonlight BunnyRanch, during her tenure there, and during that time legally adopted the name Diane Hof.
+She dated Dennis Hof, the owner of Moonlight BunnyRanch, during her tenure there, and during that time legally adopted the name Diane Hof.